 Mark Danenhauer’s Background

 I am a writer, blogger, and father who loves to spend as much time outside as possible.
-I explore the Rocky Mountains with my family as often as I can, doing lots of hiking and camping.
+I used to explore the Rocky Mountains with my family as often as I could.
+But, now we spend our time exploring New Zealand.
+We stopped hiking and now do trekking in the bush.

 Before Salt Lake City we lived in Springfield, Illinois where I went to graduate school and worked at the Illinois EPA.
 I earned a M.A. in Natural Resources and Sustainable Development at UIS.